 Quality Control Standards and Quality Control Document Guidance:

 Statement on Quality Control Standards (SQCS) No. 8, A Firm's System of Quality Control (Redrafted) (AICPA, Professional Standards, vol. 2, QC sec.
 10), requires every CPA firm, regardless of its size, to have a system of quality control for its accounting and auditing practice.
-To better understand and apply Statements on Quality Control Standard (SQCS) No. 8, purchase the AICPA Audit and Accounting Practice Aid Establishing and Maintaining a System of Quality Control for a CPA Firm’s Accounting and Auditing Practice.
+To better understand and apply Statements on Quality Control Standard (SQCS) No. 8, refer to the AICPA Audit and Accounting Practice Aid Establishing and Maintaining a System of Quality Control for a CPA Firm’s Accounting and Auditing Practice.
+SQCS No. 8 is included as appendix A of this Practice Aid.